 During the first iteration, the customers play a passive role by physically and socially distancing themselves from their teams.
 This was accomplished by not interacting with their team unless the team specifically asks them a question.
-The customers are encouraged to look disinterested and converse with each other, to provide an approximation of passive customers.
-They are also instructed to reject one or more cards that the students did not ask a question about.
-The reason for the rejection must be something that the students could have addressed, had they asked questions of the customer, e.g., the color of the animal, the size of a specific feature, etc. The idea is to encourage the students to actively engage their customer in the development process.
-During future iterations
+The customers also reject one or more cards.
+The reason for the rejection must be something that the students could have addressed, had they asked questions of the customer, e.g., the color of the animal, the size of a specific feature, etc. The idea is to encourage the students to actively engage their customer in the development process during the future iterations.

 During the retrospective after the first iteration, the instructor guides the discussion toward communications through co-location and confirmation of requirements through discussions with the customer.
 The rejected cards drive the discussion.
-This emphasizes communications with the customer during the iteration to avoid having stories rejected.
+The rejection of the completed work due to unknown requirements emphasizes the need to communicate with the customer during the iteration to avoid having stories rejected.

 During the retrospective, the instructor teaches the teams how to graph their velocity.
 Velocity is defined as the sum of the difficulty estimates of the cards completed during the iteration.
-The discussion turns to how velocity over time provides a measurable progress indicator of the amount work a team accomplishes in an iteration to the managers in charge of a development team.
-This facilitates project planning.
+The discussion turns to how velocity over time provides a measurable progress indicator of the amount of work a team can accomplish in an iteration.
+The managers in charge of the development team would use this information for project planning and project completion estimates.

-Before this first retrospective, the business value of the stories is not mentioned to the student, even though it is present on the cards.
-This is to encourage students to only pick the stories they feel are feasible in the first iteration.
-The instructor explains that the business value is given on each story card and is a reflection of the importance of the story to the customer.
+Before this first retrospective, the business value of the stories is not mentioned to the student, even though it is present on the cards (unlabeled).
+Thus the students picked stories in the first iteration based only on the difficulty estimates.
+At this point in the retrospective, the instructor explains that the business value is given on each story card and is a reflection of the importance of the story to the customer.

-The instructor has the students graph the business value they completed during the iteration.
-Since the students picked stories only based on their difficulty, the completed business value is suboptimal, due to the lack of focus on this metric.
-The instructor encourages them to take business value into account in the subsequent iterations, as customers are interested in the business value returned, not the amount of labor or difficulty of the work.
+The instructor has the students graph the business value they completed during the first iteration.
+The completed business value is suboptimal due to the lack of focus on this metric when the students picked their stories.
+The instructor encourages them to take business value into account in the subsequent iterations, explaining that customers are interested in the business value returned, not the amount of labor or difficulty of the work.